DevYoma/InstagramClone/README.md

 # Instagram Clone
-A simple web application for sharing your photos
+A simple web application for sharing your photos.
 Link https://yoma-instagram.web.app

 ## How to run the app